cpputest/cpputest.github.io/manual.markdown

 ### Conflicts with my own overload!

 This one is harder (and luckily less common).
-You can solve this the same way as the conflict in STL, but it's probably better to use a finer grained control.
+You can solve this the same way as the conflict with the STL, but it's probably better to use a finer grained control.
 So, instead you can temporary disable the new macros, overload operator new, enable the new macro again.
 This can be done with the following code:

 {% highlight c++ %}
 class NewDummyClass